pmarbaix/embers-db-analysis-figures/README.md

 - Create a python virtual environment

 - Get the project files, either
-   - from Zenodo,
+   - from Zenodo.
+The access is restricted until ([Marbaix et al. 2024b](#2)) is published or at least under public review; then the DOI will be 10.5281/zenodo.12799901
-   - from GitHub, for example by running `git clone https://github.com/pmarbaix/EDB_paper.git`
+   - from GitHub, for example by running `git clone https://github.com/pmarbaix/EDB_paper.git`.
+This access will be opened approximately at the same time as files are made public on Zenodo.

 - Run ```pip install -r requirements.txt```